imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 .toolbar and .sheet in NavigationView {}
 *toolbar() modifier lets us place bar button items anywhere in the top or bottom space, but only when our view is embedded inside a NavigationView.
 *sheets are used to present new views over existing ones, while still allowing users to drag down to dismiss the new view when they are ready.

+@Environment view property(\.editMode)
+*SwiftUI provides storage in the environment for values you can access using the @Environment property wrapper.
+Access the editMode value to read or write the edit scope.

+editMode
+*The mode of a view indicating whether the user can edit its content.